top of page

 The noun 'traction' draws its etymology from the Latin word 'tractio,' which is derived from the verb 'trahere,' meaning 'to pull' or 'to drag.'
 'Traction' refers to the act or process of gaining grip, adhesion, or support, and its roots in 'tractio' reflect its historical association with pulling or dragging forces.
 It embodies the idea of obtaining a firm hold or grip, whether in the context of a vehicle's tires on the road or the adhesion of an object to a surface, allowing for smooth and controlled movement or support.

-Quiz: Find the meaning of the noun traction:
+Find the correct meaning of the noun traction:

 Try Again!